 RESPONBILITY AND AUTHORITY

-The Director of Small Business & Supplier Diversity reports to the Assistant Vice President for Business Services, and is responsible for program development, promotion, implementation, compliance monitoring, and reporting.
+The Director of Small Business & Supplier Diversity reports to the Associate Vice President for Business Affairs, and is responsible for program development, promotion, implementation, compliance monitoring, and reporting.
 The Director works closely with university departments and academic units, small & diverse businesses, governmental entities, and community-based organizations toward the diversification of the University’s supplier base.

 BID REVIEW AND BIDDING